As a mathematics teacher, it’s easy to dream about the dynamite lessons you could plan and deliver if only you had a

 3. Use cooperative learning strategies

-Cooperative learning has three major benefits in math(s):
+Cooperative learning has three major benefits in mathematics:

 - It encourages students to express their mathematical thinking, which in turn gives them greater clarity of thought and self-awareness of their own problem-solving strategies.

 - Communicating with others exposes students to different mathematical approaches, which they can use to think more flexibly.

 - It mirrors the way mathematics is done outside the classroom, where people with different strengths work together to solve challenging real-world problems.

-Here’s how you can use cooperative learning strategies effectively in your math(s) classroom:
+Here’s how you can use cooperative learning strategies effectively in your classroom:

 The “puzzle pieces” approach to group work

 Use the “puzzle pieces” approach, where each learner is given a unique piece of information to share with the rest of the group to solve a problem.
 That way every student has to get involved, and everyone has something to contribute regardless of ability level.
-(Tip: find some examples of puzzle piece activities in our article on enrichment.)
+(Tip: find some examples of puzzle piece activities in our article on math enrichment.)

 Take time to reflect